Dead Presidents: Plot

-Jose (a demolition expert in the army) plants an explosive device on the escaping truck to blow off the door, but instead it destroys the whole vehicle.
+Jose plants an explosive device on the escaping truck to blow off the door, but instead it destroys the entire vehicle.
 Delilah saves Anthony's life by killing one of the guards.
-A second guard appears and gets into a shootout with Delilah; he shoots her multiple times killing her.
+A second guard appears and shoots Delilah multiple times, killing her.
 As the group collects what cash they can from the burning wreckage, they flee and split up to escape the police.
 Jose gets cornered in an alley by an approaching police car.
-When Jose shoots the driver, he is hit by the car and killed as the police car crashes into a wall, crushing Jose.
+When he shoots the officer, he is hit by the car and killed as the car crashes into a wall.

-Not long after the heist, Kirby hears that Cleon has been giving out $100 bills and has bought himself a new Cadillac that he can barely afford.
+Not long after the heist, Kirby hears that Cleon has been giving out $100 bills and purchased a new Cadillac.
 Anthony drives over to Cleon's church to speak to him, only to find him being led out the front door in handcuffs by two detectives.
-Cleon gives up the other robbers as part of a plea bargain due to his remorse in the death of the earlier officer.
-NYPD officers storm Skip's apartment only to find that he has died of a heroin overdose.
+Cleon gives up the other robbers as part of a plea bargain.
+NYPD officers storm Skip's apartment to arrest him, but find him dead from a heroin overdose.
 As Kirby and Anthony prepare to flee to Mexico, police raid the bar.
-Kirby tries to distract the officers to allow Anthony to flee, but it is to no avail, as multiple officers corner Anthony and arrest him.
+Kirby tries to fight the officers to allow Anthony to flee, but it is to no avail, as multiple officers corner and arrest Anthony.

-Anthony is convicted by a judge.
-His lawyer asks the court to show mercy, as Anthony served his country faithfully in the Marines and earned a Silver Star.
-However, the judge was a Marine in World War II, and proclaims that Anthony has forgotten the values that the Marines have taught him and that the Vietnam War wasn't even a real war to begin with and had no purpose, before sentencing him to fifteen years to life.
-Anthony, furious at his sentence in spite of his years of service, throws a chair at the judge before being escorted away.
-The film ends with Anthony looking out the window of his prison bus.
+In court, Anthony's lawyer pleads for a fair sentence, noting that he served his country in the Marines and earned a Silver Star.
+Anthony also pleas for leniency, expressing remorse for the deaths of those involved, and that he did what he did out of desperation and hardship.
+However the judge, a Marine and Battle of Guadalcanal veteran, proclaims that Anthony has forgotten his values and shouldn't use the Vietnam War as an excuse for his actions, sentencing him to fifteen years to life.
+Anthony, furious at his sentence, throws a chair at the judge before being escorted away by bailiffs.
+The final scene shows Anthony looking out the window of his prison bus.

 Cast

 Themes

 The film depicts the struggle of returning war veterans of color who are neglected by the US government and the mistreatment of Vietnam veterans.
-Many Black and Latino veterans of the Vietnam War were denied benefits, compensation, and recognition for their efforts in serving their country.
+Many black and Latino veterans of the Vietnam War were denied benefits, compensation, and recognition for their efforts in serving their country.